It Would Be a Shame if HTC Gave Up on High End Smartphones

 Fast forward to today and HTC, like just about every other smartphone player, is struggling to carve out a profit competing against Apple and Samsung, the two behemoths that rule the mobile world.
 Instead of reading about record quarters, HTC's financial reports are rather depressing these days.
-Looking ahead, HTC just issued a warning to investors that its fourth quarter revenue will fall up to 15 percent from the previous quarter, Reuters reports
+Looking ahead, HTC just issued a warning to investors that its fourth quarter revenue will fall up to 15 percent from the previous quarter, Reuters reports.
+Not good.

 HTC now finds itself in cost cutting mode.
 It started with the sale of its 24.85 percent stake in Beats Audio for $415 million, as well as selling off 100 percent of its stake in digital content provider Saffron Digital for $47 million.
 That gives HTC a short-term infusion of cash, but looking ahead, something needs to change.